 Application Process for Funding

-The MD-PhD Program welcomes applications from all qualified students, including those representing groups that historically have had few members in the MD-PhD Program.
-The program is committed to the enrollment of a diverse body of talented students.
+The MD-PhD Program welcomes applications from all qualified students, including students who are underrepresented in medicine, students with disabilities, and students from socio-economically disadvantaged backgrounds.
+The program is committed to enrolling a diverse body of talented students.

-Basic and translational science students: Evaluation of applicants for admission to the MD-PhD Program is based upon careful review of all materials submitted as part of the MD-PhD Program application.
-The admissions committee seeks applicants with outstanding academic ability who have demonstrated commitment to pursue careers in academic medicine and research.
-The most competitive applicants will have had substantial and meaningful research experience.
-Applicants selected for interviews will meet with two members of the MD-PhD admissions committee.
-Final decisions are made in March for first cycle applicants and later in the spring for second cycle applicants.
+Evaluation of applicants for admission to the MD-PhD Program is based on a rigorous review of all materials submitted as part of the MD-PhD Program application.
+The admissions committee seeks applicants with outstanding academic ability and demonstrated commitment to pursue careers in academic medicine and research.
+The most competitive applicants typically have a combination of substantial research experience, evidence of clinical commitment, special talents and accomplishments, and leadership potential.
+Applicants selected for interviews will meet with MD-PhD program faculty dedicated to the admissions process.
+Final decisions are made in March.

 Advice on Graduate Programs